-1.10.
+1.9.
 Neglect

 Persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 It may involve a parent or carer failing to provide adequate food, shelter and clothing, failing to protect a child from physical harm, or the failure to ensure access to appropriate medical care or treatment.
 It may include neglect of, or unresponsiveness to, a child's basic emotional needs.
+It may occur during pregnancy e.g. as a result of maternal substance abuse.